Carnegie Mellon Women’s Association Bylaws

 Article VI - Meetings of the Association

-The Executive Committee will plan programs, discussions and social gatherings for the Association and shall keep members informed of campus activities that are of possible interest to them.
-Members will be encouraged to initiate programs in which they have a particular interest and which they would like to share with other members.
+The CMWA Board will plan programs, discussions, and social gatherings for the Association and shall keep members informed of campus activities that are of possible interest.
+Members will be encouraged to initiate activities in which they have a particular interest and which they would like to share with other members (i.e., book club, knit and crochet club).

 The annual dues will be set by the Executive Committee and will remain the same throughout the year.
 The fiscal year of the Association shall begin on July 1.